-Shanto Iyengar is Professor of Political Science and Professor of Communication at Stanford University.
+Shanto Iyengar is Professor of Political Science at Stanford University.
 Iyengar is also a senior fellow (by courtesy) at the Hoover Institution.

 Iyengar’s teaching and research addresses the role of the news media and mass communication in contemporary politics.
 He is the author of several books including Media Politics: A Citizen’s Guide (W. W. Norton, 2015), Going Negative: How Political Advertisements Shrink and Polarize the Electorate (Free Press, 1995), Explorations in Political Psychology (Duke University Press, 1993), and News That Matters: Television and American Opinion (University of Chicago Press, 1987).